xitrum-framework/scala-xgettext/README.rst

 .. image:: http://www.poedit.net/screenshots/osx.png

-This is a Scala 2.10 compiler plugin that acts like GNU xgettext command to extract i18n strings in Scala source code files to Gettext .po file on compilation.
+This is a Scala 2.10 and 2.11 compiler plugin that acts like GNU ``xgettext`` command to extract i18n strings in Scala source code files to Gettext .po file on compilation.

 More info on Scala compiler plugin: http://www.scala-lang.org/node/140